 To be registered in a EuroExpert member association the applicant has to demonstrate to the association or the relevant authorities that:

-- He has appropriate qualifications, training, experience and a satisfactory knowledge of the requirements of the scope to be carried out as expert.
+He has appropriate qualifications, training, experience and a satisfactory knowledge of the requirements of the work to be carried out as expert.
 This includes that the applicant has sufficient practical experience in his field of activity and in his scope of expertise.

 The association shall have adopted policies which: